-- a.
-A statement by a licensed healthcare provider, including a physician, nurse practitioner, or physician assistant issued by an authorized state licensing board - b.
-Including facts explaining why the exemption applies to the specific individual submitting the certification because - c. the vaccine is contraindicated for the specific individual.
+- 1. A statement by a licensed healthcare provider, including a physician, nurse practitioner, or physician assistant issued by an authorized state licensing board - 2.
+Including facts explaining why the exemption applies to the specific individual submitting the certification because - 3. the vaccine is contraindicated for the specific individual.